OM-85

-OM-85 or OM85 (trade name Broncho-Vaxom) is an immunostimulant.
+OM-85 or OM85 (trade name Broncho-Vaxom commercialised by OM Pharma) is an immunostimulant.
 It is a combination of molecules extracted from the walls of bacteria that commonly cause respiratory infections.

 Uses

 It has been sold, as Broncho-Vaxom, in Europe and some South American countries.
 It is used for children with asthma or recurrent respiratory infections.

 Studies have shown that OM-85 can enhance both innate and adaptive immunity by promoting the maturation of dendritic cells in the gastrointestinal Peyer's patches, which in turn strengthens immune defenses in the lung mucosa.

 It can also reduce inflammation.
 This is achieved through the reduction of pro-inflammatory cytokines and the increase of anti-inflammatory cytokines.

 Potential uses

 It may help prevent COVID-19.

 It may prevent babies from developing asthma.

 Composition

 It is a mix of lipopolysaccharides, extracted from bacteria cell walls.
 These include Haemophilus influenzae, Streptococcus pneumoniae, Klebsiella pneumoniae, Klebsiella ozaenae, Staphylococcus aureus, Streptococcus pyogenes, Streptococcus sanguinis, and Moraxella catarrhalis.